Blessed is he whose transgression is forgiven, whose sin is covered. Psalm 32:1

 The Atonement Money

-11 The Lord spoke to Moses, saying, 12 “When you take a census of the Israelites, according to those who are counted among them, then each man shall give a ransom for himself to the Lord when you count them; so that no plague will be among them when you count them.
-13 Everyone who passes over to those who are counted, shall give half a shekel according to the shekel of the sanctuary (the shekel is twenty gerahs; half a shekel for an offering to the Lord.
+11 The Lord spoke to Moses, saying, 12 “When you take a census of the Israelites, according to those who are counted among them, then each man shall give a ransom for himself to the Lord when you count them so that no plague will be among them when you count them.
+13 Everyone who crosses over to those who are counted shall give half a shekel according to the shekel of the sanctuary (the shekel weighs twenty gerahs).
+This half a shekel is for an offering to the Lord.

-14 Everyone who passes over to those who are counted, from twenty years old and up, shall give the offering to the Lord.
+14 Everyone who crosses over to those who are counted, from twenty years old and up, shall give the offering to the Lord.